NEWS & OBSERVER

 The Carolina Food Summit commissioned a short film about their first annual gathering of leaders in North Carolina's food community.
 They discussed the issues facing the state's fragile foodways.
 Chefs, writers, non-profit founders, restaurateurs, and scholars shared their perspectives about a range of contemporary topics from school lunch, hunger, policy, sustainability, and flavor.

 As it rebounds from bankruptcy, the city of Vallejo, CA, is deciding who it wants to be.
 Some residents want to bring back the maritime industry that once brought prosperity.
 Some residents want to take a chance on new industries, tourism and technology.
-A proposed marine terminal and accompanying slag cement factory sits at the crux of this decision – and city council holds the power with a single vote.
+A proposed marine terminal and accompanying cement factory sits at the crux of this decision.

 Each day Dave Artigues faces financial and emotional uncertainty as he unravels his 15-year tenure as the owner of a small goat farm in North Carolina.
 This short verité documentary chronicles his journey of learning to let go – and viewers are left wondering about the future of sustainable agriculture.